IBM/power-up/docs/Appendix-H.rst

 In general, to resume progress after a play stops on error (presumably after the error has been understood and corrected!) the failed playbook should be re-run and subsequent plays run as normal.
-In the case of "cluster-genesis/playbooks/install.yml" around 20 playbooks are included.
-If one of these playbooks fail then edit "cluster-genesis/playbooks/install.yml" and comment plays that have passed by writing a "#" at the front of the line.
+In the case of "cluster-genesis/playbooks/install_1.yml" and "cluster-genesis/playbooks/install_2.yml" around 20 playbooks are included.
+If one of these playbooks fail then edit the .yml file and and comment plays that have passed by writing a "#" at the front of the line.
 Be sure *not* to comment out the playbook that failed so that it will re-run.
 Here's an example of a modified "cluster-genesis/playbooks/install.yml" where the user wishes to resume after a data switch connectivity problem caused the "container/set\_data\_switch\_config.yml" playbook to fail: